tangentsoft/pidp8i/doc/uwfocal-manual.md

     -   Removed hard hyphenation and primitive line justification; that is done by the Markdown renderer, if at all

+7. Due to the differences between documents made on and transmitted in paper form as compared to Markdown with HTML rendering, several of the input commands and their resulting outputs are presented differently in this versino of the manual.

+    A good example is the documentation for the [`FATN`](#fatn) function, where in the original, the example input was given inline in the prose, and the output was shown centered on the page.
+I've chosen instead to present it as a terminal transcript, with the command and its output shown just as you'd see it on your terminal.

+    This in turn means that in some places I've added the `*` FOCAL prompt to make it clearer which line(s) are input and which are output.
+I've also added `!` operators where necessary to avoid questions about why you get `*` prompts at the end of program ouput.

 — [Warren Young][wy], September 2017, Aztec, NM, USA